 One might think that firms would obviously choose to have no bias, i.e., $\beta = 0$.
 Indeed, in the unconstrained first-best (assuming both workers need to be hired), both workers invest the same amount.
 However, the unconstrained first-best is typically not achievable because the non-negative wage constraint prevents the firm from extracting all the surplus from the workers.
 While non-negative constraints are just a modeling feature here, in the real world workers face borrowing constraints.
 Thus, workers typically need to earn a minimum (non-zero) wage.
 This constraint is more likely to be binding in low-stakes situations.
 Due to this friction, it is no longer obvious that the firm prefers to treat all agents equally, i.e., to set $\beta = 0$.
 The contest literature shows that asymmetric contests may be optimal even when agents are identical (see Kawamura and de Barreda (2014) and Drugov and Ryvkin (2017)).
-But this literature does not explicitly model the frictions that may lead to the optimality of biased contests.
+However, most papers in this literature do not explicitly model the frictions that may lead to the optimality of biased contests.
+In particular, no paper in this literature distinguishes between subtle and overt biases.
 The next proposition shows how a subtle bias might be optimal when firms cannot extract all the surplus through low initial wages: